 Double depression is a unique condition in which an individual gets diagnosed with types of mood disorder.
 People tend to deal with this mental illness when a psychiatrist initially concludes that they have clinical depression.
 After a year or so, and symptoms are still there, they realize that they also have dysthymia or persistent depressive disorder.

-Depression, also known as major depressive disorder, is a mood disorder characterized by persistent depressed mood or loss of interest or pleasure in daily functioning activities, and can also include other symptoms such as low energy, low self-esteem, and worsening symptoms.
-Double depression is a subtype of major depression where people experience a major depressive episode in addition to dysthymic disorder, a chronic depression that lasts for at least two years and impairs daily functioning.
+Double depression, on the other hand, is a subtype of major depression where people experience a major depressive episode in addition to dysthymic disorder, a chronic depression that lasts for at least two years and impairs daily functioning.
 People with double depression often have severe symptoms and may require treatment from clinical psychiatry.
 While non-chronic major depression can last for a few weeks, chronic major depression is a long-term condition that requires ongoing psychiatric research and treatment to help alleviate symptoms.
-Treatment for depression can include therapy and medication, and seeking treatment for arising symptoms resolve the issue and can be a tool to manage other medical conditions that may be related to low mood or depression, such as dysthymia.

 Abuse is one of the primary causes of depression.
 When an individual gets violated physically, emotionally, or mentally for an extended period, after all, the scars may last longer than people may realize.
 Even if they move past the abuse, the depression may remain until they work through it.

 Another primary cause of depression is genetics.
 According to studies, if one of your close relatives has been diagnosed with depression, similar symptoms may manifest in you or another relative after some time.
+There is a high chance that depression is already in your genes, just waiting to be triggered.
+That trigger factor is typically a series of stressful events in a person’s life.

 Source: pixabay.com